sinnie/learn_web_dev/node/cors.md

 </script>
 ```

-JSONP works only for GET requests and is not effective for POSTs, PUTs, and DELETEs of a RESTful server.
+JSONP works only for GET requests and is not an effective solution for POSTs, PUTs, and DELETEs of a RESTful server.

 JSON-P is an early and limited solution to cross-origin sharing.
 Fortunately, we have better options now.
 There are still APIs that use JSON-P, but it's being phased out by the industry in favor of __CORS__.

 ## CORS Security Model

-CORS is a technique for relaxing the same-origin policy, which allows Javascript on the remote web application to consume a REST API served from a different origin.
-And assuming, of course, that each side has allowed for the CORS specification.
+__CORS__ is a technique for relaxing the same-origin policy, which allows Javascript on the remote web application to consume a REST API served from a different origin.
+This assumes, of course, that each side (server and client) has allowed for the CORS specification.

 * The CORS specification defines two distinct use cases:
   * __Simple requests__ = This use case applies if we use `HTTP` `GET`, `HEAD` and `POST` methods.
 In the case of `POST` methods, only content types with the following values are supported: `text/plain`, `application/x-www-form-urlencoded`, and `multipart/form-data`.
-  * __Preflighted requests__ - When the ‘simple requests’ use case does not apply, a first request (with the HTTP `OPTIONS` method) is made to determine what can be done in the context of cross-domain requests.
+  * __Preflighted requests__ - When the ‘simple requests’ use case does not apply, a first request (with the HTTP `OPTIONS` method) is made to determine which HTTP request methods are allowed in the context of cross-domain requests.

-If you add authentication to that request using the `Authentication` header, simple requests automatically become preflighted ones.
+  * If you add authentication to that request using the `Authentication` header, simple requests automatically become preflighted ones.

 The client and server exchange headers to specify behavior regarding cross-domain requests.
 The following is a list of the specification on the header:
 * `Origin`: this header is used by the client to specify which domain the request is executed from.
-The server uses this hint to authorize, or not, the cross-domain request.
+The server uses this to authorize, or not, the cross-domain request.
 * `Access-Control-Request-Method`: In the context of preflighted requests, the `OPTIONS` request sends this header to check if the target method is allowed in the context of cross-domain requests.
 * `Access-Control-Request-Headers`: within the context of preflighted requests, the `OPTIONS` request sends this header to check if headers are allowed for the target method in the context of cross-domain requests.
 * `Access-Control-Allow-Credentials`: this specifies if credentials are supported for cross-domain requests.